Agentic Much? Adoption of Coding Agents on GitHub: Methodology

 where \( Z \) is the critical value corresponding to the desired confidence level, \( p \) is the estimated proportion, and \( e \) is the margin of error.
 For a finite population of size \( N \), the corrected sample size is:

 This correction accounts for the finite population effect and prevents oversampling when \( N \) is not large.
 Based on an earlier run of the analysis, we set $N$ = 120,000, assuming the worst-case $p = 0.5$, a 99\% confidence interval and a 1\% margin error yields a sample size of 14,575.
-We increase the sample size to 16,000 as, after the first analysis run, we expect some projects to become file-level adopters, and others to become private.
+We increase the sample size to 16,000 as, after the first analysis run, we expect some projects to become file-level adopters, and others to become private. \end{diffversion}

-\paragraph{Pull Request extraction.} For each repository we study in this step, using the GitHub GraphQL API, we download, for each project, up to 10,000 pull requests (PR) that were created on or after \studystartdate \ and their metadata, including their commits (only 19 projects exceed that number).
+\paragraph{Pull Request extraction.} For each repository we use the GitHub GraphQL API to download up to 10,000 pull requests (PR) that were created on or after \studystartdate \ and their metadata, including their commits (only 19{45} projects exceed that number).
 This includes the associated branch of the pull request, as well as any labels associated with it.
 These two data sources are the two sources of information for our PR identification heuristics.
 If a pull request matches one of our branch or PR heuristics, it is tagged as \emph{AI‑assisted}.
 Inside the PR such an AI-assisted PR, we tag all the commits by the PR author as AI-assisted.
 This allows us to detect commit activity for agents that do not leave markers in commits, but do so in PRs, such as Codex.
 For each PR, we also determine its merge status, and merge type (merge, rebase, squash), in order to locate the commits that appear in the main branch.

-\paragraph{Commit extraction} For each repository we study, we perform the following steps: \begin{enumerate} \item \textbf{Repository clone (historical snapshot).} Given the storage requirements, we perform a shallow clone of each project up to the start of the study period \studystartdate.
-At that time, coding agents were still very confidential (as confirmed by an earlier run of the analysis that included 2024): established tools like Copilot and Cursor allowed conversations inside the IDE, but started to propose agent-like functionality in 2025.
+\paragraph{Commit extraction} For each repository we study, we perform the following steps: \begin{enumerate} \item \textbf{Repository clone (historical snapshot).} Given the storage requirements, we perform a {\emph{second}} shallow clone of each project up, to the start of the study period \studystartdate{with all the commits from \studystartdate to \studydateshort}.
+At that time{of \studystartdate}, coding agents were still very confidential (as confirmed by an earlier run of the analysis that included 2024): established tools like Copilot and Cursor allowed conversations inside the IDE, but started to propose agent-like functionality in 2025.

 \item \textbf{Commit log parsing.} For scalability reasons, we do not checkout files or compute diffs.
 From each cloned repository, we run ``git log'' to obtain: \begin{inparaenum} \item the commit message; \item authorship information, including any ``Co‑authored‑by'' trailers (extracted from the commit message); \item the list of files (and file paths) affected by the commit, as well as their status; \item file‑change statistics (added/deleted lines) for each file. \end{inparaenum}